uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/intelligent-agents.md

 He proposed this test as a way to determine if a computer truly was intelligent.
 To pass the Turing test, a computer program must convince a human that it is also a human by having a conversation.
 While having a simple conversation seems like a very easy thing to do to us humans, it is actually an extremely complicated thing for a computer to do.
-Correctly interpretting what someone says to you, and choose appropriate things to say based on the conversation is a form of intelligence.
+Correctly interpretting what someone says to you, and choosing appropriate things to say based on the conversation is a form of intelligence.
 Defining intelligence as having this ability is what Turing based his test on.

 {panel type="teacher-note"}